Jenő Barcsay: His life

-Born in Katona, Hungary in 1900, Barcsay was a descendant of an aristocratic family from Transylvania.
-In 1919, he went to Budapest to begin his studies in the Fine Art School and graduated in 1924.
 The summer of 1926 was spent in Makó and Hódmezővásárhely, where he worked on the constructive structural powers in landscapes.
-In that year, he went to Paris for a year where he discovered the works of Cézanne.
+The same year he traveled to Paris with a two-year state scholarship.
+He was discouraged by the modern kitsch he saw in galleries and coffee houses, and his lack of language skills also made his integration difficult.
+However this was where he discovered the works of Cézanne.
 His paintings greatly influenced the young artist.